Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

-\begin{enumerate}[1)] \item \textit{short-term:} The PR curves for our proposed method and existing methods are shown in Fig. \ref{fig_4}.
+\noindent1) \textit{short-term:} The PR curves for our proposed method and existing methods are shown in Fig. \ref{fig_4}.
 We compared a total of 20 trajectories.
 Our method demonstrates superior performance compared to the existing methods.
-In the KITTI00 sequence, since there are only small rotational and translational changes when passing through the same location, most methods perform well.
-However, in scenarios with significant rotational and translational changes at the same location – such as KITTI05, KITTI08, KITTI360\_04, and KITTI360\_05 – existing methods tend to generate inaccuracies, whereas our method retains robust performance.
-When dealing with numerous similar/repetitive scenes or revisiting the same location multiple times (e.g., the six sequences in the MulRan dataset), all methods show some susceptibility to these challenging conditions.
+In the KITTI00 sequence, there are only small rotational and translational changes when passing through the same location, so most methods perform well.
+In contrast, scenarios with significant rotational and translational changes at the same location (such as KITTI05, KITTI08, KITTI360-04, and KITTI360-05) cause existing methods to generate inaccuracies.
+Our method retains robust performance in these cases.
+When there are numerous similar or repetitive scenes or when revisiting the same location multiple times, as in the six sequences in the MulRan dataset, all methods show some susceptibility to these challenging conditions.
 Nevertheless, our method still maintains good performance.
 Table \ref{tab:table1} presents the AUC values and peak F1 scores.
 Our method surpasses the compared approaches.
-To provide a detailed analysis of each method, two sets of sequences for testing are presented in the figure.
-All methods display their optimal performance (indicated by the maximum F1 score).
+Two sets of sequences for testing are presented in the figure to provide a detailed analysis of each method.
+All methods display their optimal performance, which is indicated by the maximum F1 score.
 Compared to other methods, ours achieves higher True Positives (TP) and lower False Positives (FP) and False Negatives (FN).
-To further highlight the distinction, we selected KITTI02 and MulRan04 tracks and visualized their place recognition results (including TP, FP, FN, and TN) based on each method's optimal F1 score threshold.
-As illustrated in Figs. \ref{fig_5} and \ref{fig_6}, it is evident that our approach generates fewer false matches and better detects loopback points, thereby delivering superior performance. \item \textit{long-term:} A robust place recognition system should perform reliably despite long-term environmental variations.
-To evaluate long-term place recognition performance, multiple intermittent datasets covering the same area were selected as the map sequence and query sequence, respectively.
-The results of our recall-precision experiments are shown in Fig.~\ref{fig_7}.
-AUC and F1 scores are presented in Table~\ref{tab2}.
-Our method demonstrates superior performance across all metrics.
-Although performance declines compared to short-term experiments on the same dataset, this results from the expanded retrieval scope and environmental changes inherent to long-term tasks, which increase place recognition complexity. \end{enumerate}
+To further highlight the distinction, we selected KITTI02 and MulRan04 tracks.
+We visualized their place recognition results, including TP, FP, FN, and TN, based on each method's optimal F1 score threshold.
+As shown in Figs. \ref{fig_5} and \ref{fig_6} show that our approach generates fewer false matches and detects loopback points more effectively.
+This delivers superior performance.